History of the Brooklyn Council of Churches

 “Brooklyn Church and Mission Federation” voted to amalgamate its programs and activities with “The Protestant Council of the City of New York” to become the “Brooklyn Division of the Council.”
 The ‘Brooklyn Church and Mission Federation” would continue to exist, operating for the benefit of the Brooklyn Division

-1989 June Name of the “Brooklyn Division of the Council” changed to “Brooklyn Council of Churches”
+1989 June The "Brooklyn Division" conducts business as the “Brooklyn Council of Churches”

 Past Presidents